Time Zones

 - Daylight Saving Adjustments: Navigate the complexities of regions that observe daylight saving time, ensuring accurate timekeeping throughout the year.

-- – RADIUS SELECT: To find Time Zones within a radius, specify the mileage in the “Select map features within x miles of the
+- – RADIUS SELECT: To find Time Zones within a radius, specify the mileage in the “Optional radius select” box, then use the Point “Add a marker” tool to drop the center point of the radius*

-– TOUCHING A LINE OR SHAPE: To find Time Zones that touch a line or a shape you draw, use the Line tool or Shape tool to draw the shape, double-clicking when finished
+– SELECT USING A LINE OR SHAPE: To find Time Zones that touch a line or a shape you draw, use the Line tool or Shape tool to draw the shape, double-clicking when finished*

 FAQs for Time Zones